Deepakbaskar94/network-scanner/README.md

 # NETSCAN
-myip - to see my ip and my hostnmae__ main-scapy.py - to see all ip, macaddress in my network (UI based pyQT5) & port scanning on a ip possible main.py - scan and show ip but not proper some issue
+myip - to see my ip and my hostname <br />
+main-scapy.py - to see all ip, macaddress in my network (UI based pyQT5) & port scanning on a ip possible main.py - scan and show ip but not proper some issue